nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 elliptic mask is convex.
 We must also define a function which returns a bounding box for the mask, i.e. a box completely surrounding the mask.

-The mask class must then be registered with in NEST.
+The mask class must then be registered in NEST.
 This is done by adding a line to the function ``MyModule::init()`` in the file ``mymodule.cpp``: